-The Bank determines the fair value of its financial instruments using the fair value hierarchy established in ASC Topic 820 - Fair Value Measurements and Disclosure, which requires the Bank to maximize the use of observable inputs (those that reflect the assumptions that market participants would use in pricing the asset or liability developed based on market information obtained from sources independent of the reporting entity) and to minimize the use of unobservable inputs (those that reflect the reporting entity) and to minimize the use of liability developed based on the best information available in the circumstances) when measuring fair value.
-Fair value is used on a recurring basis to measure assets and liabilities in which fair value is the primary basis of accounting.
-Additionally, fair value is used on a non-recurring basis to evaluate assets and liabilities for impairment or for disclosure purposes.
+The Bank determines the fair value of its financial instruments using the fair value hierarchy established in ASC Topic 820 - Fair Value Measurements and Disclosure, which requires the Bank to maximize the use of observable inputs (those that reflect the assumptions that market participants would use in pricing the asset or liability developed based on market information obtained from sources independent of the reporting entity) and to minimize the use of unobservable inputs (those that reflect the reporting entity's own assumptions about the assumptions market participants would use in pricing the asset or liability developed based on the best information available in the circumstances) when measuring fair value is used on a non-recurring basis to evaluate assets and liabilities for impairment or for disclosure purposes.
 Fair value is defined as the price that would be received to sell an asset or paid to transfer a liability in an orderly transaction between market participants at the measurement date.
 Depending on the nature of the asset or liability, the Bank uses some valuation techniques and assumptions when estimating fair value.
 The Bank applied the following fair value hierarchy: